 How to use this figure: Select a country from the drop-down menu to view scores for each one.
 Hover over the data points to see the data values.
 Click the score types in the legend to remove or add them from the graph.

-Chile, one of only 7 countries in South America to increase their ODIN score in 2022, led the region with an overall score increase of 18.9 points.
-Chile’s achievement was driven by increases in their coverage and openness scores of 13.3 and 23.7 points, respectively.
+Chile was the most improved country in South America with an overall score increase of 20 points.
+Chile’s achievement was driven by increases in their coverage and openness scores of 15.6 and 23.7 points, respectively.

 Chile’s coverage scores were increased by publishing more economic data.
 Their Economic and Financial Statistics coverage score nearly tripled to 87 points in 2022, because Chile’s National Institute of Statistics (INE) provided direct links to many datasets produced by other statistics producers, including Chile’s Banco Central, La Dirección de Presupuestos (DIPRES), and the Servicio Nacional de Aduanas.
 Overall coverage scores would have improved further, but some social and environmental indicators were no longer published.